The Purple Heart

-The Purple Heart is a 1944 American black-and-white war film, produced by Darryl F. Zanuck, directed by Lewis Milestone, and starring Dana Andrews, Richard Conte, Don "Red" Barry, Sam Levene and Trudy Marshall.
+The Purple Heart is a 1944 American war film produced by Darryl F. Zanuck, directed by Lewis Milestone, and starring Dana Andrews, Richard Conte, Don "Red" Barry, Sam Levene and Trudy Marshall.
 Eighteen-year-old Farley Granger had a supporting role.

 The film is a dramatization of the "show trial" of a number of US airmen by the Japanese government during World War II.
 It is loosely based on the trial of eight US airmen who took part in the April 18, 1942, Doolittle Raid on Japan.
 Three of the eight were subsequently executed and one later died as a POW.
 This film was the first to deal directly with the Japanese treatment of POWs and ran into opposition from the US War Department, which was afraid that such films would provoke reprisals from the Japanese government.